AdamGonda/we-prompt-it/README.md

-This is a tutorial repo, to look into sveltekit
+# This is a tutorial repo, to look into SvelteKit